ssametuzun/loan-api/README.md

 Before going on, get token for user who is newly created.

-No need to send customer id, system will automatically detect user with customer by parsing token.
-You cannot create a loan for other users.

 curl --location 'http://localhost:8090/api/v1/loan/create-loan' \
 --header 'Content-Type: application/json' \
 --header 'Authorization: Bearer __TOKEN___' \